speedtracker/speedtracker.org/_includes/copy/infrastructure.md

 # Runs on your GitHub repository.

 Data from WebPageTest is pushed to a GitHub repository, owned by you, where a [Jekyll](http://jekyllrb.com/) site will work as the visualisation layer.
-Your monitoring tool will be hosted on GitHub and run on GitHub Pages, from a private or public repository, with free HTTPS baked in.
-You can even use a custom domain with it.
+It can be served from GitHub Pages, from a private or public repository, with HTTPS baked in for free.
+You can even use your custom domain.

-# Run your own API.
-Or don't.
+# Deploy your own API.
+Or just use ours.

-The API layer, a small Node.js application that handles the communication with WebPageTest and GitHub, is available for you to run on your own infrastructure.
-Alternatively, you can simply use the public instance, donated by [DADI](https://dadi.co), that is available for anyone to use for free.
+The API layer, a small Node.js application that handles the communication with WebPageTest and GitHub, is available as open-source project you can run on your own infrastructure.
+Alternatively, you can simply use the public instance that is available for anyone to use for free.